IV-ATE-Hogeschool-Rotterdam/Minor_2021/README.md

 # Minor_2021
 This repository

-Applied Engineering and Sciences
-Automotive
+Automotive Technology and Engineering (ATE)
-Hogeschool Rotterdam
+School of Engineering and Applied Sciences (AES) Hogeschool Rotterdam
 January 2022